Moths of North Carolina

 Habitats: The larva use several species of ferns that are generally associated with moist grounds.

 Larval Host Plants: Several fern species are documented hosts (Forbes, 1923; LoPresti and Morse, 2013; Solis, 2010; BugGuide).
-Potential hosts in North Carolina include the Sensitive Fern (Onoclea sensibilis), Marsh Fern (Thelypteris palustris), Royal Fern (Osmunda spectabilis), Interrupted Fern (Claytosmunda claytoniana), and Cinnamon Fern (Osmundastrum cinnamomeum).
-As of 2023, our very limited records are all for Cinnamon Fern. - View
+Potential hosts in North Carolina include the Sensitive Fern (Onoclea sensibilis), Marsh Fern (Thelypteris palustris), Royal Fern (Osmunda spectabilis), Interrupted Fern (Claytosmunda claytoniana) and Cinnamon Fern (Osmundastrum cinnamomeum).
+As of 2024, all of our records are for Cinnamon Fern, with one exception for Virginia Chain-fern (Anchistea virginica), which is a new host record. - View

 Observation Methods: The adults are attracted to lights and can be reared from fern balls.